 Planned as a replacement for St. Peter's Church in the mid-19th century, the Town of George's Unfinished Church looks like a romantic ruin out of a fairytale.
 The roofless edifice, though overgrown with grass in spots, features Gothic arches and a nave open to the sky.

-Head to Queen Elizabeth Park in the City of Hamilton to watch the colourful Gombey dancers in their vivid costumes swirl to the rhythms in the heart of the City.
+Head to Pier Six on Front Street in the City of Hamilton to watch the colourful Gombey dancers in their vivid costumes swirl to the rhythms in the heart of the City.
 Make sure you bring your camera to capture their live performance!

 10 See Calico Jack's Pirate Fire Show